 To upload content to your website, you need your hosting username and password.
 This article shows you how to find your account's username; if you need help with your password, see Resetting Your Hosting Account (FTP/Panel) Password or Changing Its Username.

 To Locate Your Hosting Username

 Click one of the following, based on the type of hosting you have.
 You can tell this by the second word in your hosting's description beneath your hosting account's domain name, e.g. Deluxe Web correlates to Web/Classic (Hosting Control Panel).

-- Click Launch next to the domain name you want to use.
+- Next to the account you want to use, click Manage.

 - From the Settings section, click FTP Users.